odiop88/no-code-mvp/README.md

 ## APP components

-The app is designed to connect shiny app with Pycaret library
+The app is designed to connect shiny app with Pycaret library power.
+FastAPI help for etablish this connection.

 ## Setup
 Prepare your Python environment (FastAPI + PyCaret)